profsmucker/ta-works/Documentation/README.md

 		* Submit the course information to the database.
 2. [Open/Close the TA Application]
 	* Function: This page allows the AC view the application page which is what the student's see.
 Additionally, this page allows the AC to change the status of the application page between "Closed" and "Open".
+	* This page contains the application form consists of both the introduction information as well as the application itself.
 	* Scenarios for Use:
 		** 1 - The AC who wants to change the status of the application.
 		** 2 - The AC wants to view the content of the form, including the front matter if it gets updated from the "Change Application Form" step.